Andrew J. Tonn is a documentary photographer, writer, and explorer based out of Ohio and Washington, D.C.

 His work has been shown in numerous exhibitions, featured on ABC News, and published by National Geographic Press, National Public Radio, Human Nature, Black and White Magazine, Wired Online Magazine, Minority Rights International, and many other publications.

-Tonn is currently working on projects concerning the Ganges River, the U.S./Mexico Border, and issues of migration, public health, and human trafficking.
+Tonn is currently working on projects concerning the Ganges River, Bullfighting, the U.S./Mexico Border, and issues of migration and public health.